-Utilization management is a process that GHP Kids uses to manage the use of medical services to ensure that your child receives necessary, appropriate, high quality care in a cost-effective manner.
+Utilization management is a process that GHP Kids uses to manage the use of medical services to ensure that your child receives necessary, appropriate, high-quality care in a cost-effective manner.

-You may get more information about the utilization process and decisions on authorization by calling GHP Kids Member Services at 866-621-5235 (PA Relay 711).
-You will be referred to an enrollee of the utilization management staff who will be able to discuss why a certain decision was made and provide you with the criteria used to make that decision.
+You can get more information about the utilization process and decisions on authorization by calling GHP Kids customer care at 866-621-5235 (PA Relay 711).
+You'll be referred to a member of the utilization management staff, who can tell you why a certain decision was made and the criteria used to make that decision.